djnedrelid/ConvertToHEVCpp/README.md

 <br>

 ## Changelog
+**2025.1.26 Updated release v3.4**
+[🛠] A few tweaks and optimizations to calm the UI down a bit during large queues.

 **2025.1.2 Updated release v3.3**
 [🛠] Timestamps are used for percentage, but sometimes time is N/A. Progress will now represent this as (~%) to show it's still converting.